| Title: | Penalized Linear Mixed Models for Correlated Data |

 quiet |

-Logical: should messages to be printed to the console be silenced?
+Logical: should console messages be silenced?
 Defaults to FALSE |

 overwrite |